kiranwood/LHL-Large-Language-Models-Project/README.md

 ## Important Notice

 Due to issues I had with github I was not able to post the datasets/models into folders on github as I would have liked.
-The code is still there in the notebooks for someone to recreate with all the data/models saved.
+The code for everything to be saved is still there in the notebooks for someone to recreate with all the data/models saved.

 ## Project Task